Home » About

 With all the excitement and desire to learn more, I returned to the classroom.
 Studying gardening, herbs, and personal health, I acquired a certification as a Master Gardener.

-I now enjoy the pleasure of helping others to achieve their gardening dreams.
-Helping with experiences that I have had through both successes and failures.
-After some prodding from fellow gardeners and students, Hidden Springs Homestead was developed to help reach others that may be struggling with containing the dream I had.
+I now enjoy the pleasure of helping others achieve their gardening dreams, using my experiences, both successes and failures.
+After some prodding from fellow gardeners and students, Hidden Springs Homestead was developed to help reach others who may be struggling to contain the dream I had.

 Join the Journey

 Our goal is to be self-sufficient.
-The work is not easy, it does take sacrifice, but it will be well worth it.
-My mission with this website is to share with you our journey in an effort to inspire you to reach for your dreams.
-Not to push them back inside but to allow them to blossom.
+The work is not easy, and it does take sacrifice, but it will be well worth it.
+My mission with this website is to share our journey in an effort to inspire you to reach for your dreams—not to push them back inside but to allow them to blossom.

-I will be sharing both new and traditional methods of gardening as well as ideas, tips, tutorials and instruction on how to build a homestead.
-Knowing that I don’t have years of experience but if I can inspire you then my goal is met.
+I will share new and traditional gardening methods, ideas, tips, tutorials, and instructions on building a homestead.
+Although I don’t have years of experience, if I can inspire you, then my goal is met.

-Yes, our homestead is young, I have made many mistakes already and had many failures, and if I can share them with you and it helps you – we both win!
+Yes, our homestead is young.
+I have made many mistakes and failed many times already, and if I can share them with you and they help you, we both win!

-I’m by far not a fancy person, nor am I a writer, but I do believe in being real.
+I’m not a fancy person by any means, nor am I a writer, but I do believe in being real.
 My heart’s desire is to help others to live their dream of self-sufficiency.
-To help others grow a garden to help with the family budget.
-And to share all that I do here to grow our simple homestead from the ground up.
+To help others grow a garden and help with the family budget.
+I would also like to share everything I do here to grow our simple homestead from the ground up.

 Join me on our journey.
-You can follow here on my website but also follow me on Facebook, Twitter, and Pinterest.
+You can follow me on my website and on Facebook, Twitter, and Pinterest.

 Feel free to contact me with any questions that you may have.